alephcloud/hs-configuration-tools/README.md

         ⊙ pwd ..: "pwd" × o
 ~~~

-The 'ToJSON' instance is needed to print the configuration (as YAML document)
+The `ToJSON` instance is needed to print the configuration (as YAML document)
 when the user provides the `--print-config` command line option.

 ~~~{.haskell}